jaoleal/chainpass/README.md

 * The demonstration application will be developed in the Rust programming language, ensuring high performance and security.

-* Examples will initially be tested in a closed signet environment, with potential for migration to other chains as advised.
+* Examples will initially be tested in a closed testnet environment, with potential for migration to other chains if advised.